Skip to main content

 5. Manage passwords wisely

 Employee credentials give cybercriminals direct access to your sensitive data and valuable business information.
-Brute force attacks, social engineering, and other methods can be used to compromise your employees’ credentials without your employees knowing.
+Brute force attacks, social engineering, and other methods can be used to compromise your employees’ credentials without their knowledge.

-Organizations often use specialized password management tools to prevent such attacks.
-Such solutions can give you control over your employees’ credentials, reducing the risk of account compromise.
+Organizations often implement best practices for password attack prevention by using specialized password management tools.
+These solutions give you control over your employees’ credentials, reducing the risk of account compromise.

 Give preference to password management tools that provide passwordless authentication, one-time passwords, and password encryption capabilities.

-Privileged users and third parties with access to your infrastructure have all the means to steal your sensitive data and go unnoticed.
+Privileged users and third parties with access to your infrastructure have all the means to steal your sensitive data and remain undetected.
 Even if these users don’t act maliciously, they can unintentionally cause cybersecurity breaches.

-To reduce the risks posed by privileged users and third parties, consider the following measures:
+To reduce the risks posed by privileged users and third parties, implement the following measures:

 The most useful way to protect your sensitive data is by monitoring the activity of privileged and third-party users in your organization’s IT environment.
 User activity monitoring (UAM) can help you increase visibility, detect malicious activity, and collect evidence for forensic investigations.

-A UAM solution provides useful insights into who does what in your organization.
-UAM tools track users’ actions in the form of screenshots and information such as visited websites, typed keystrokes, and opened applications.
+Cybersecurity solutions with monitoring capabilities provide useful insights into who does what in your organization.
+Such tools track users’ actions in the form of screenshots and information such as visited websites, typed keystrokes, and opened applications.

 Explore Syteca in action.